brycewray/hugo-site/content/posts/2022/11/abandon-sinking-ship/index.md

 [Adjournment *sine die*](https://en.wikipedia.org/wiki/Adjournment_sine_die).

-**Note**: The original version of this post was based on [something I tooted on Mastodon](https://fosstodon.org/@BryceWrayTX/109326570119949421).
+**Note**: The original version of this post was based on [something I posted on Mastodon](https://fosstodon.org/@BryceWrayTX/109326570119949421).
 {.box}

 <br />

-<strong class="red">Update, 2022-11-18</strong>: After further research, I briefly reactivated **but [locked](https://www.businessinsider.com/guides/tech/how-to-make-twitter-private)** the Twitter account.
-Then, a few days later, given my increasing concerns about [information security at Twitter](https://threadreaderapp.com/thread/1593541177965678592.html) in the wake of additional departures --- voluntary or otherwise --- of particularly significant sets of the company's employees, I finally deleted my tweets and once again deactivated my account.
+<strong class="red">Update, 2022-11-22</strong>: After further research and consultation with others whose judgments I trust, I have reactivated **but [locked](https://www.businessinsider.com/guides/tech/how-to-make-twitter-private)** the Twitter account.
+This is despite my ongoing concerns about [Twitter's resilience](https://twitterisgoinggreat.com/) in the wake of additional departures (voluntary or otherwise) of particularly significant sets of the company's employees, and those concerns may lead me back to a true deactivation down the line.\
+\
+I will further update this post as appropriate.
 {.box}